Expansion of the National Rugby League: Rationalisation (1998-2000)

-The NRL achieved further reduction in the number teams through mergers of established clubs from Sydney and regional New South Wales.
-There were three mergers between 1999 and 2000 – The St. George Dragons and Illawarra Steelers formed the St. George Illawarra Dragons, the Western Suburbs Magpies and Balmain Tigers formed Wests Tigers, and the Manly Warringah Sea Eagles and North Sydney Bears formed the Northern Eagles.
-The Northern Eagles dissolved in 2002 and the Sea Eagles returned to the competition the following year.
+The NRL also had three mergers of established clubs from Sydney and regional New South Wales between 1999 and 2000 – the St. George Dragons and Illawarra Steelers formed the St. George Illawarra Dragons, the Western Suburbs Magpies and Balmain Tigers formed the Wests Tigers, and the Manly Warringah Sea Eagles and North Sydney Bears formed the Northern Eagles.

+However, the Northern Eagles merger dissolved in 2002, and the Manly Warringah Sea Eagles returned to the competition the following year: the Bears will return to the competition in 2027 as the Perth Bears.

-Return of the South Sydney Rabbitohs (2002)
+Return of South Sydney Rabbitohs (2002)

-The South Sydney Rabbitohs were re-admitted to the competition for the 2002 NRL season after a legal battle with the NRL over their expulsion in the 2000 season, with the help of New Zealand-born Australian actor and Rabbitohs supporter Russell Crowe.
+The South Sydney Rabbitohs were re-admitted to the competition for the 2002 NRL season after a legal battle with the NRL over their removal in 2000, with the help of New Zealand-born Australian actor and Rabbitohs supporter Russell Crowe.

 Gold Coast Titans (2007)

 The Gold Coast Titans were admitted to the NRL for the 2007 season, beating out bids from the Central Coast Bears and Wellington Orcas.